Using Scaleway Object Storage as a Laravel S3 File Storage

 You only need to set

-OBJECT_STORAGE_URL if you are planning on using a CDN infront of bucket.
-In this case set
+OBJECT_STORAGE_URL if you intend to use a CDN in front of the bucket.
+In this case, set

 OBJECT_STORAGE_URL to something like this:

 visibility is set to

 private which means that if you do not specify the visibility when you add a new file via Laravel the file will be set to